589290/minikube-with-iscsi/README.md

 ![](./img/minikube.jpg)

-...and of course, the goal... a working Longhorn deployment utilizing the patched VM!
+...and of course, the goal... a working Longhorn deployment on `minikube` utilizing the patched VM! ([deploying Longhorn](https://longhorn.io/docs/1.2.3/deploy/install))

 ![](./img/longhorn.jpg)